There Must Be a Way: Jimmy Roselli version

+Release and reception

+Jimmy Roselli recorded the song in early 1967.
+United Artists Records released it as a seven-inch single with "I'm Yours To Command" on the B-side.
+"There Must Be a Way" was arranged by Hutch Davie, and both songs were produced by Henry Jerome who Roselli would work with for the rest of the tear.
+Record World called it a "velvety reprise of the oldie."

+Chart performance

-Jimmy Roselli recorded the song 1967, releasing it as a single with "I'm Yours To Command".
-It was his first and only single that appeared on the Billboard Hot 100, peaking at No. 93 on August 12, it was his most successful song on the Billboard Easy Listening chart peaking at No. 13, and his most successful single on Cashbox peaking at No. 90 and stayed on the chart for 9 weeks.
+It was his first and only single that appeared on the Billboard Hot 100, peaking at No. 93 on August 12, 1967.
+It was his most successful song on the Billboard Easy Listening chart, where it peaked at No. 13, And his most successful single on the Cashbox Top 100 Singles chart, where it reached No. 90 and stayed on the it for 9 weeks.

-After the single he had a couple charting songs, but nothing came close to his recording of "There Must Be a Way".
-Right after the single, like Vaughan, he recorded a new album with the same name There Must Be a Way, which was released the same year.
 The single would also go on to reach No. 2 on Record Worlds Top Non-Rock chart, which was similar to Billboard's Easy Listening chart.
 On the magazine's 100 Top Pops chart the single would stall at No. 87 and quickly drop out.

+Aftermath

+The single's success made him rush out two more singles that year, but none cracked the top 100s.
+Roselli, like Frankie Vaughan, also released an album titled There Must Be a Way in 1967.